 A year ago in 2019 the auction clearance rate was 52% on 670 auction listings.

 Buyer and now seller confidence has clearly regenerated with results continuing to track well above those recorded a year ago, but the auction clearance rates are flattening a little.

 There is no mistaking it – there is a lot of energy in the markets of our 3 big capital cities and this should continue well into next year

 These trends reflect what our teams at Metropole’s offices in Melbourne and Sydney are finding on the ground – increased buyer enquiry and general interest in our housing markets because of the expectation of rising prices.

-The following graph from the ANZ bank shows how in previous cycles rising dwelling prices followed on from rising auction clearance rates, however tighter credit and soft economic conditions will constrain property price growth as Melbourne and Sydney regain their lost ground.
+The following graph from the ANZ bank shows how in previous cycles rising dwelling prices followed on from rising auction clearance rates, however tighter credit and soft economic conditions will constrain property price growth once Melbourne and Sydney regain their lost ground.

 With 3 interest rate cuts this year and another almost certain early next year, the markets will continue to strengthen.